 The easiest method to stop debuggers and trainer spy programs is to search for their windows.
 For example to check for the trainer spy program, Trainer Spy 2008, this is the code in FreeBASIC.

-If FindWindow(NULL, "TSpy2008") > 0 Then
+If FindWindow(NULL, "TSpy2008") > 0 Then 'what to do EndIfFindWindow Explained

 The Windows API FindWindow works by searching for the ClassName and WindowName of all processes running.